techemstudios/camp_em_winter_2018/a_minecraft/python_modding/README.md

 `02/10/2018`

+Follow the blog on [setting up pis to use Minecraft api](http://blog.techemstudios.com/notes-on-setting-up-pis-to-use-minecraft-api.html) and [Notes on setting up pis for I/O lessons](http://blog.techemstudios.com/notes-on-setting-up-pis-for-io-lessons.html)

 #### `30 min`
   1. Get a general idea of what kind of experience each kid has with minecraft(PE vs PC vs console version, mods, etc.)
   2. Go over the basics of minecraft coordinate system(x, y, z)